Bifurcation in correlation length of the Ising model on a "Toblerone" lattice: Zero Field Susceptibility

 Together, these susceptibilities corroborate the understanding of the crossover mechanism.
 At low temperature, $T<T_c$, each triangular unit has its spins aligned parallel, this is at the expense of satisfying $J_{\mathrm{Rung}}$, however this is energetically favourable owing to $|J_\Delta| > |J_{\mathrm{Rung}}|$.
 Upon increasing temperature, this preference toward parallel alignments becomes suppressed, and instead yielding to anti-parallel alignments.
 The effect of this, is that the orientation of $s_{t,i}$ is no longer parallel to both $s_{1,i},s_{2,i}$; it has become \textit{frustrated}, resulting in an entropy of $\ln2$ per triangle, which gives rise to the peak in the specific heat.

 We also perform a mean field analysis in order to make a comparison between the Curie-Weiss law and our numerical results.
 Self-consistent equations for the on site magnetisations are formed for the four cases given in \cref{chi_eqs}, which are then solved to obtain expressions for the magnetic susceptibility, assuming a linear response to the field.
+Generally, the inverse susceptibility behaves linearly at high temperatures, and this region can be well approximated by the equation